isabella232/gatsby-site/src/collections/cases/2019-01-12-dutchlabelshop.md

 tags: magento2 laravel prismic fractal
 ---

-A completely revamped Magento 2 e-commerce platform to drive Dutch Label Shop's success in the custom label market.
+A completely revamped Magento 2 e-commerce platform to drive Dutchlabelshop's success in the custom label market.

-## Dutch Label Shop
+## Dutchlabelshop
 In the age of ecommerce and Etsy, crafters are afforded the opportunity to bring their passions to life in a way like never before.
 Boutique owners can now turn a collection of handmade garments into a profitable and professional brand.
-Dutch Label Shop offers these creative artisans a line of products to proudly and definitively identify their work as their own.
-Dutch Label Shop offers four types of high-quality customized labels —Brand, Size, Care, and Hang Tags— in quantities as low as 30.
+Dutchlabelshop offers these creative artisans a line of products to proudly and definitively identify their work as their own.
+Dutchlabelshop offers four types of high-quality customized labels —Brand, Size, Care, and Hang Tags— in quantities as low as 30.

 ## The challenge
-Dutch Label Shop approached us to do a rebuild of their IT infrastructure.
+Dutchlabelshop approached us to do a rebuild of their IT infrastructure.
 Their previous shop (also built by us) was running on Magento 1, which is approaching end of life in June 2020.

 A large part of the codebase was for processing of the orders after they were placed to support the production process.
 We leapt at the opportunity to re-architect the codebase to make the system more robust, flexible and versatile.